MaxwellMrks/Neon-Plasma-Tube-Entropy-Source-/README.md

 # Enclosure

 I bought a 3D printer in order to complete this project in a semi-professional manner.
 I also had to teach myself cad (fusion-360) in order to complete this project, this took far more time than the circuitry.

 # Cooling

-With an infrared thermometer I measured the cathode at 200 degrees F, to no surprise as this is a hot cathode tube.
-I decided to supply multiple fans and a cooling system to vent the hot air from the tube, this ended up working surprisingly well.
+With an infrared thermometer I measured the cathode at 200 degrees F, to no surprise as this is a hot cathode tube, and had 1 amp of current running through it.
+I decided to add multiple fans and a cooling system to vent the hot air from the tube, this ended up working surprisingly well.
+Enclosure design below.

 # Mistakes I made